karishmaSingh03/k8s-hands-on/README.md

 # k8s-hands-on
+## About This Repository

-This repository contains hands-on Kubernetes manifests created for the Certified Kubernetes Administrator (CKA) certification.
+This repository contains hands-on Kubernetes manifests created while preparing for the Certified Kubernetes Administrator (CKA) certification.

+Topics covered:
+- Core Kubernetes objects
+- Workloads & scaling
+- Networking & services
+- Storage (PV, PVC)
+- Security (RBAC, Service Accounts)

+All manifests are tested using kubectl on a local Kubernetes cluster.